-"We got married three times, so we had two renewals of the vows done within a week," said Aljaz, 28.
+"We got married three times, so we had two renewals of the vows done within a week," said Aljaz, who's currently partnered up with Viscountess Emma Weymouth for this year's ballroom competition.
 "But it was a beautiful time, wasn't it?"
 Janette, 35, added: "Yes, it was the perfect wedding.
 Weddings, I guess you could say.
 I have a few friends actually who have just renewed their vows – Jake Wood and Alison Wood, he was my partner on Strictly in 2014 and they just renewed their vows, and it was so romantic and beautiful to see them do that.
 So, I don't know, maybe... yes."

 "We both love kids," said Aljaz